xanoxt/api-docs/whitepapers/cyber•Chain.md

 - Offline search
 - Smart command tools
 - Self-aware robots
-- Open search API
 - Language convergence

 _Relevance Everywhere_.
 Proposed approach enable social, geo, money or anything aware search.
 It is trivial to implement a search relevant to a particular identity using proposed algorithm.
 The more a user train a model the more behavioral data can be associated with she.
 This personalized information can be stored local for (1) faster retrieval and (2) offline access.
 During search request global and local request can be done in parallel.
 This queries can be easily merged adjusted on user-defined importance of personalized search for her.
-The same approach is able to fix vocabulary mismatch problem.

 _Blockchain Browser_.

 _Actions in search_.

 _Offline Search_.
+IPFS make possible

 _Smart Command Tools_.

 _Self-aware robots_.

-_Open search API_.

 _Language convergence_.
 Programmer should not care about what language do the user use.
 We don't need to have knowledge of what language user is searching in.
 Entire UTF-8 spectrum is at work.
 Semantic core is open so competition for answering can become distributed across different domain specific areas, including semantic cores of different languages.
 Unified approach creates opportunity for cyber•Bahasa.
 Since the Internet we observe a process of rapid language convergence.
 We use more truly global words across the entire planet independently of our nationality, language and race, Name the Internet.
 The dream of truly global language is hard to deploy because it is hard to agree on what mean what.
 But we have tools to make that dream come true.
 Its not hard to predict that the shorter a word the more it's cyber•rank will be.
 Global publicly available list of symbols, words and phrases sorted by cyber•rank with corresponding links provided by cyber•chain can be the foundation for emergence of truly global language everybody can accept.
 Recent scientific advances in machine translation [GNMT] are breathtaking but meaningless for those how wish to apply them without Google scale trained model.
 Proposed cyber•rank semantic core offer exactly this.

 This are sure not exhaustive list of possible applications but very exciting though.

-## Incentive Structure and Distribution Mechanism - not ready yet
+## Incentive Structure and Distribution Mechanism

 To make cyber•rank economically resistant to sybil attack and to incentivize all participant for rational behavior a system uses 3 types of tokens: CYBER (or cybers), CP (or cyber•power) and CD (cyber•dollar)

 CYBER is a transferable equity token which is analog of STEEM.
 Intrinsic value of CYBER came from ability to convert it to CP.

 CP is a non-transferrable equity token which is analog of SP in Steem.
+CP can be converted to CYBER in 20 weeks using proportional weekly payments.
 Intrinsic value of CP came from the right to (1) write to an index according to a bandwidth limit, (2) rank objects, (3) promote objects (4) make consensus decisions.
 CP can be converted to CYBER in one year.

 CD is a debt token with relatively stable value which came from ability to convert it into CYBER within 3 days by the price submitted by witnesses and calculated according to cyber•rating methodology [] (don't confuse).
 1 CD tracks 1/10^12 of _provable_ blockchain economy.